aregtech/areg-sdk/docs/wiki/07a-troubleshooting-wsl-update.md

    ```
    This command updates the `nameserver` in `/etc/resolv.conf` to Google's DNS.
 Once updated, retry the WSL update command.

-By following these steps, most DNS-related update issues in WSL can be resolved.
+Following these steps should resolve most DNS-related update issues in WSL.